"Don't you love a 'do that always bounces back?"

 - In Eureka Seven, Eureka lost a significant amount of hair in episode 19 and eventually has her hair grown back in an instant by Sakuya in episode 41.
 She even reverts back to her very original hairstyle by the final episode.

 - In Bleach, Tsukishima cuts off the majority of one of Riruka's very long pigtails in a Close-Call Haircut.
 The next time she is seen the entirety of the ponytail is back and in pristine condition.
+It's actually a Justified Trope: she had been wounded by Tsukishima as well but Orihime healed her, and Orihime's powers work in such a way that she can easily make cut hair grow back to its original length.
+(Which she had already done to herself after Tsukishima attacked her.)

 - In Fairy Tail, Juvia (who has shoulder-long hair) and Freed (whose hair reaches his lower back) both cut their hair short - Juvia when she joins the titular guild and Freed after the Fighting Festival (in order to atone).
 When Freed is seen again one arc later, his hair is suddenly very long again.
-When Juvia finds out, after the Edolas arc, that Edo-gray was in love with Edo-Juvia, she suddenly grows her hair long again (she apparently thought it was her hairstyle that he was in love with).
+When Juvia finds out, after the Edolas arc, that Edo-Gray was in love with Edo-Juvia, she suddenly grows her hair long again (she apparently thought it was her hairstyle that he was in love with).

 - This is a side effect of Wolverine's healing factor.